gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 ``\}``              ``}``
 =================   =================

-Note that, unlike normal string literals, doubled characters have no special significance.
+Note that, unlike normal string literals, doubled double-quote characters have no special significance.
 So to include a double-quote or a brace character in an interpolated string, they must be preceded by a ``\``.
+Multiple interpolated strings are concatenated.
 For example:

 .. code-block:: ada